James H. Hayes: National advocacy

-In January 1903, Hayes gave a lecture on "The Disenfranchisement of the Afro-Americans of Virginia and What They Have Done to Resist It," in which he advocated for "if necessary stand[ing] up for your rights and be[ing] killed for standing up", and warned that "the oppressing, shooting, murdering, burning, lynching, jim crowing, and disenfranchising of the Negro will breed a race of Nat Turners, and the sword and torch will devastate and dissolve the South."
-This speech drew national attention for its seeming militant bent.
+In January 1903, Hayes gave a speech at a meeting sponsored by the National Afro-American Council (AAC) on "The Disenfranchisement of the Afro-Americans of Virginia and What They Have Done to Resist It," in which he advocated for "if necessary stand[ing] up for your rights and be[ing] killed for standing up", and warned that "the oppressing, shooting, murdering, burning, lynching, jim crowing, and disfranchising of the Negro will breed a race of Nat Turners, and the sword and torch will devastate and dissolve the South."
+This speech drew national attention for its seeming militant bent which concerned some white Americans.
+In response, Hayes himself clarified that he was not seriously advocating for armed violence, while some of his rivals sought to use the incident to their advantage, and other civil rights activists gave public statements distancing themselves from his rhetoric.